Baptistemontan/leptos_i18n/README.md

 ### Plurals

 You may need to display different messages depending on a count, for exemple one when there is 0 elements, another when there is only one, and a last one when the count is anything else.

-For that you can do:
+You declare them in a sequence of plurals, there is 2 syntax for the plurals, first is being a map with the `count` and the `value`:

 ```json
 {